richard-dev/Miwok/README.md

 This project utilizies these concepts:

-ArrayAdapters
+-ArrayAdapters

 Load ListView with list items using custom ArrayAdapter that uses custom ArrayList.

-ArrayLists
+-ArrayLists

 create custom ArrayLists to accept more than one parameter.

-ListViews

-setOnItemClickListener
+-ListViews

+-setOnItemClickListener

 releaes MediaPlayer resources so that the app doesn't keep starting a new MediaPlayer and overlap.

-MediaPlayer
+-MediaPlayer

 play audio files.

-App Lifecycle
+-App Lifecycle

+onStop();
-onStop(); release MediaPlayer.
+release MediaPlayer.